Spring sale until March 31 For new clients only

 • Value addition

-Your goal isn’t just to find out if they liked or disliked the course, but also to gather insights on any changes they suggest for the training program.
+Your goal isn’t just to find out if they liked or disliked the course but also to gather insights on any changes they suggest for the training program.
 Note their recommendations for future improvements.

 Stage 4: Output

-In this stage, it’s time to showcase the outcomes of the training through four distinct levels of measurement:
+Now, it’s time to showcase the outcomes of the training through four distinct levels of measurement:

 • Learner